David Hobbs (rugby league): Coaching career

 Hobbs became coach at Bradford Northern until he left for Wakefield Trinity in 1994.
 He then went to Halifax as Director of Football.
 His brother, Kevin Hobbs, also played for, and coached Featherstone Rovers in 1999.

-In 2005, Hobbs was appointed coach of his first team, Featherstone Rovers halfway through the season after Gary Price left, however he failed to save Featherstone Rovers from relegation.
+In 2005, Hobbs was appointed coach of his first team, Featherstone Rovers halfway through the season after Gary Price (referred to as "Gary H. Price" to avoid confusion with another Gary Price who played for the club) left, however he failed to save Featherstone Rovers from relegation.

 Honoured at Featherstone Rovers

 David Hobbs is a Featherstone Rovers Hall of Fame inductee.